grafana/grafana-amazonprometheus-datasource/README.md

 ## Migrate from core Prometheus to Amazon Managed Service for Prometheus

-If you are using core Prometheus with SigV4 authentication, you will want to migrate to the Amazon Managed Service for Prometheus data source as SigV4 auth is deprecated in core Prometheus.
-This is a summary of the steps required to migrated from using core Prometheus to Amazon Managed Service for Prometheus.
+If you are using core Prometheus with SigV4 authentication, you must migrate to the Amazon Managed Service for Prometheus data source because SigV4 auth is deprecated in core Prometheus.
+This topic summarizes the steps required to migrate from core Prometheus to Amazon Managed Service for Prometheus.
 See a detailed list of steps [here](src/README.md).

-- Get the `UID` for Prometheus using SigV4
+- Get the `UID` for Prometheus using SigV4.
-- Get the `UID` for your new Amazon Managed Service for Prometheus
+- Get the `UID` for your new Amazon Managed Service for Prometheus.
-- Update dashboards with the new datasource `UID`
+- Update dashboards with the new datasource `UID`.
 - Update alert rules by exporting provisioning files and updating the data source in the model or create new alert rules.
 - Recreate correlations.
-- Recreate recorded queries
+- Recreate recorded queries.